 Given that students are taught in Romanian, public schools might not be the best option for expats unless their children are young and the family intends to stay in the country for the long term.

-For expats in Romania, international schools are the most popular choice, most of which are situated in Bucharest.
-Although there isn't an extensive selection, there are a few to choose from.
+For expats in Romania, international schools are the most popular choice.
+These schools are concentrated in Bucharest, with additional options in cities like Cluj-Napoca and Constanța.
+Although there isn’t an extensive selection, there are a few to choose from.
 Tuition is expensive, but these schools all offer quality education for the expat community.
 International schools in Romania can benefit parents too, as they can help them make new acquaintances and form social connections.

-Some of the most commonly found curricula in international schools are the International Baccalaureate and the British programme (including Cambridge IGCSE and A-Levels).
-In order to enrol in a Romanian international school, expats will have to provide a selection of documents, including application forms, prior school records, references and the child's birth certificate.
+International schools in Romania offer various curricula, like the International Baccalaureate and British (Cambridge IGCSE and A-Levels) and American curricula.
+Some schools provide bilingual or trilingual education.
+In order to enrol in a Romanian international school, expats will have to provide a selection of documents, including application forms, prior school records, references and the child’s birth certificate.

-The majority of the schools in Bucharest, including international schools, have facilities and teachers that can assist children with a variety of special needs.
+Several schools in Bucharest, especially international schools, have facilities and trained staff to assist children with special needs.
 Many schools also have specialised occupational therapists and other special needs professionals in place to help these children.
 Only if a child cannot adapt to mainstream schooling will they be transferred to a special-needs school.

 Tutors in Romania